The safety rating of a vehicle is not always the first thing you look at when you go out to buy one.

 Therefore, check to see if the cam is out of position, if one of the springs has disintegrated or if something has been stuck inside.
 Replace all the broken parts, clean all the old parts and check the mechanism again.
 Everything should work fine now but if it still does not work, you should go to the final step.

 Once you are done with your work, carefully reassemble the buckle and tighten it back in place.
 While you are at it, clean the small crevices your cleaning guy misses that are between the seat and the transmission tunnel.

 A lot of junk gets gathered down there, which eventually sinks into your buckle and you face problems.
-If you are careful, your buckle would last you a long time.
+If you are careful, your buckle will last you a long time.
 Otherwise, you always have step number seven.

-If it’s not repairable: Buy a New Buckle
+If It’s Not repairable: Buy a New Buckle

 When all else fails, your only choice is to replace your old seat belt buckle with a new one.
 The new buckle will be company manufactured and quality tested so you won’t have any problems with it at least for a few years.

 You could keep the old buckle for parts just in case you have to perform the buckle repairing operation again.
-Alternatively, you could have a professional seat belt repairman have a look at your seat belt buckle but chances are if you couldn’t fix the fault, he wouldn’t be able to.
+Alternatively, you could have a professional seat belt repairman have a look at your seat belt buckle but the chances are if you couldn’t fix the fault, he wont be able to.

 No disrespect to the repairman, but a buckle onyl has a few parts and a simple mechanism.
 There is nothing complex in the system so you could be as good as a repairman.